 "You do not want to fight me, Princess," Aerik warned, raising his sword in a defensive stance.

-She didn't answer him -- she didn't need to.
+She didn't answer him – she didn't need to.
 He didn't know her nearly as well as he seemed to think, if he believed that to be true.
 She did want to fight him.
 She needed it.
-If she didn't find some release for all of the emotions bubbling up inside her she might implode.
+If she didn't find some release, she might implode.
 She attacked with an over-handed blow.

 The swords clashed together with a deafening clang that echoed throughout the valley below them.
 Specks of the blood flew off Jerica's sword, splattering each of them with flecks of crimson.